PawseySC/rstudio-on-nimbus/README.md

 ## Ensure RStudio is running as intended

-Once you have run the above, you will find the `Run rserver command` task stop at
+Once you have run the above, you will have followed instructions to login to your RStudio session from a web browser using your instance IP address and the port 8787, e.g. `146.118.XX.XX:8787`

     # You should see:
     > .libPaths()